Fire outside Champaign home quickly extinguished

 CHAMPAIGN — A fire outside a Champaign home Thursday morning was quickly extinguished, fire officials said.

-Champaign firefighters responded to a fire outside 604 E. Eureka St. at 10:24 a.m.
-Thursday and found a fire outside that had begun to extend to the siding.
+Champaign firefighters were called at 10:24 a.m. to the house in the 600 block of East Eureka Street and found a fire outside that had begun to extend to the siding.

-The cause of the fire was accidental and attributed to an improperly disposed smoking material.
+The cause of the fire was accidental and attributed to an improperly disposed smoking material, officials said

 The Champaign Fire Department is issuing a reminder to smokers not to discard cigarettes in vegetation such as mulch, landscaping, dried grasses, leaves or other things that could ignite easily.